-One popular offering we have are our iPods with hours of guided meditations and teachings about meditation.
-We provide the iPods and headphones to anyone who wants to use them while they’re in the center.
+One of our most popular offerings are audio programs with guided meditations and meditation lessons.
+We provide iPods loaded with these meditations and teachings with headphones to anyone who wants to use them while they’re in the center.
 You can choose from many different topics, from a wide range of teachers.
 There are tracks in length from 5 minutes to 45 minutes.
-This is a nice way to sample a variety of techniques and teachings until you find those you enjoy.
+This is a great way to sample a variety of techniques and teachings until you find those you enjoy.

 When I think of meditation I picture people sitting perfectly still on the floor.
 I can’t do that.
 How am I expected to sit?

 Because we don’t promote a specific type of meditation technique you’re able to sit in any way that’s comfortable for you.
 Many of our visitors sit in chairs or even lie down while they’re meditating.
 Of course there are a lot of benefits to sitting on the floor and if that’s something you’re interested in exploring we can offer individualized posture recommendations for you, specifically.

 I’ve been practicing with a meditation group in town and I like the techniques they’ve taught me.
 Can I practice them at Mayu?
 What happens if I’m doing something different than everyone else?

 Many people who come into Mayu are experienced meditators, each one doing techniques they’re familiar with.
 It’s not uncommon to have several people in our sanctuary at one time, all doing something different—for example, one may be using prayer beads, another meditating with mudras, and another doing slow movement.
 We’re always delighted to see how many different practices coexist well together – and even enhance each others’ practices.
 As a rule we tell visitors that as long as they’re quiet and respectful of the people around them, they’re welcome to do whatever meditation technique they prefer.